adku1173/acoupipe/sphinx/source/index.rst

 **Sample index:** :code:`'idx'`

-The index referencing the sampled case in the data set (starts at 1).
+The index referencing the sampled case in the dataset (starts at 1).

 **Involved random seeds:** :code:`'seeds'`

-A list with random seeds for each object that performs a random sampling of data set properties.
+A list with random seeds for each object that performs a random sampling of dataset properties.
-The combination is unique for each source case in the data set.
-This enables to re-simulate every specific sample of the data set.
+The combination is unique for each source case in the dataset.
+This enables to re-simulate every specific sample of the dataset.

 File Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~